Updated August 20, 2020

 What should I do with the items I currently have checked out?

-Will I be charged late fees while the library is closed?
+Will I be charged late fees while the library was closed?

 No, you will not be charged late fees while the library was closed.
 Due dates on all items that were checked out before the library closed on March 15th were extended to June 30th.

 Who should I contact if I have more questions or need assistance?